Don't Panic (Coldplay song): Critical reviews

 Upon release, critics gave the song generally positive reviews.
-MacKenzie Wilson, in his review from Allmusic, notes, "Coldplay's indie rock inclinations are also obvious, especially on songs such as 'Don't Panic' and 'Shiver'."
-In the Pitchfork Media review, Spencer Owen writes, "This subdued, dreamy opener contains Martin's falsetto chorus of 'We live in a beautiful world,' which seems to sum up the overall sentiment of the record."
-Robert Christgau alleged that, along with "Yellow", the song was one of only two good ones on all of Parachutes.
-Critic Adrian Denning, in his review of the album, compliments, "Both the vocals and guitar are utterly beautiful.
+MacKenzie Wilson, in his review from AllMusic, notes, "Coldplay's indie rock inclinations are also obvious, especially on songs such as 'Don't Panic' and 'Shiver'."
+Spencer Owen from Pitchfork wrote that "This subdued, dreamy opener contains Martin's falsetto chorus of 'We live in a beautiful world,' which seems to sum up the overall sentiment of the record."
+Robert Christgau claimed that "Both the vocals and guitar are utterly beautiful.
 It's a song to take solace from, draw comfort from, be quietly awed by."
-David DeVoe of Hybridmagazine.com wrote: "It is a wonderful song that echoes the promise of what is to come on the rest of the record.
-'Don't Panic' is filled with excellent guitar tones and a nice grooving back beat, and I love the way the song ends."
+David DeVoe of Hybrid Magazine said "It is a wonderful song that echoes the promise of what is to come on the rest of the record.
+'Don't Panic' is filled with excellent guitar tones and a nice grooving back beat, and I love the way the song ends".

 Music video

 The music video for "Don't Panic" was directed by Tim Hope.
 The video starts off with an animated diagram of the water cycle, then portrays the band as two-dimensional paper cutouts doing household chores, when suddenly disaster strikes the earth in the forms of floods, volcanoes and electric shocks.
-Like the music video for Shiver, "Don't Panic" also features the yellow globe on the cover of Parachutes.
+Like the music video for "Shiver", "Don't Panic" also features the yellow globe on the cover of Parachutes.